Cultural transformation: role and tasks of executive management

 Ensure cultural fit of the strategy

-In addition to the structures, it is important that the corporate strategy also fits the corporate culture.
-If sustainability is part of the cultural framework, it must be reflected in the strategy as well as in concrete measures.
-Otherwise, both will lack credibility and the cultural change will fail.
+If sustainable action is part of the cultural cornerstone, this must be reflected in the strategy and in concrete measures.
+Otherwise, both will lack credibility and cultural change will not succeed.

 Conclusion